 PhD in Social Welfare Program

 Research is a means of social change.
-Our interdisciplinary PhD program will prepare you for conducting meaningful and impactful research in a supportive collaborative environment.
+Our interdisciplinary PhD program will prepare you to conduct meaningful and impactful research in a supportive, collaborative environment.

 • Deepen our understanding of social problems and their solutions